 Will (volition) denotes unpredictable, endogenous behavior.
-It is an intricate function of thoughts, goals, and emotions that triggers an action.
+It is an intricate function of thoughts, desires, and emotions that triggers an action.

-But thoughts can be inaccurate, goals short-sighted, and emotions maladaptive.
+But thoughts can be inaccurate, desires short-sighted, and emotions maladaptive.

 Hence the concept of the True Will, which consists of three essential aspects: